ucdavis/UseInputValidator/README.md

 - You are in charge of your data.
 This hook maintains a shallow clone of your data only to do reevaluations.
 - Validation is tied to `InputErrorMessage`.
 In the above example, only property `aValue` will be validated.
-- Passing `context` to a `ValidationProvider` is only necessary if there will be nested components that also use this hook.
+- Using a `ValidationProvider` is only necessary if there will be nested components that also use this hook.
 - A more complete example can be found in [src/demo](./src/demo)

 ## Demo